ashwin41291/Software-Router/README.txt

 As far as we tested, router seems to be working perfectly fine implementing all the functionalities required as per the test document.
 We have tried covering the edge cases too and found to be breezing through.
-If unexpected outcome comes, just let us know so that we could fix it for our second phase.

 Results:
 1. sending simultaneous ping requests - works fine